perseusrealdeal/PerseusDarkMode/README.md

 if AppearanceService.isEnabled { makeUp() }
 ```

-For instance, definition of some exemplar of UITableViewCell
+For instance, here is a definition of some exemplar of UITableViewCell

 ```swift
 import UIKit